Chapter 02: Martialism

 Rowan couldn't have recalled more than half of what he'd heard, which was less than half of what Felix had offered.
 But his new friend seemed content to ramble on to a few nods of encouragement from Rowan, and Rowan was happy to indulge him.
 It was not unlike hosting a well-drunk diplomat.

-As the second hour came to an end, Xifo’Asetayo and Ai’Catrina rounded the arena, collecting swords from the students.
-Rowan avoided their gaze as they neared.
-He’d spent half the session in idle conversation.
+As the second hour came to an end, Xifo'Asetayo and Ai'Catrina rounded the arena, collecting swords from the students.
+Rowan avoided their gaze as they neared, watching instead the crowd that formed around Alex and Dayo.
+To his shame, he and Felix had spent half the session in idle conversation.

 Rowan held in a bewildered retort.
 He'd wasted so much time on sacred ground.